 This complex heterogeneity means that getting an accurate diagnosis can be a challenging process.
 It also impacts treatment development efforts directly, as the majority of gene therapy treatments, despite demonstrating efficacy within narrowly defined genetic profiles, are limited to treating highly specific variants within a single gene.
 This piece examines the key structural barriers that continue to constrain the development and delivery of genetic hearing loss treatments.

-• Delivery Challenges: Precise delivery to specific cells (like those affected by GJB2 variants) remains difficult without causing collateral ear damage.
+• Delivery challenges: Precise delivery to specific cells (like those affected by GJB2 variants) remains difficult without causing collateral ear damage.

-• Economic Barriers: High development costs (approx. $1.94 billion) and high per-dose prices create significant investment and accessibility hurdles.
+• Economic barriers: High development costs (approx. $1.94 billion) and high per-dose prices create significant investment and accessibility hurdles.

-• Global Inequity: Regions with the highest rates of congenital hearing loss, such as sub-Saharan Africa, often have the least access to specialized treatments.
+• Global inequity: Regions with the highest rates of congenital hearing loss, such as sub-Saharan Africa, often have the least access to specialized treatments.

-• Cultural Considerations: Many in the Deaf community view hearing loss as a cultural identity rather than a medical condition, necessitating sensitive, inclusive research practices.
+• Cultural considerations: Many in the Deaf community view hearing loss as a cultural identity rather than a medical condition, necessitating sensitive, inclusive research practices.

 Gene therapy delivery challenges

 Accurately delivering gene therapies to the cells where they are needed remains an ongoing challenge for some subtypes and variants.
-This challenge is compounded by the fact that many forms of genetic hearing loss present prelingually, meaning the window for effective intervention can be narrow.
+This challenge is compounded by the fact that many forms of genetic hearing loss present prelingually, meaning the window for effective intervention is narrow.
 The urgency is particularly clear in the case of genetic hearing loss, as variants in just two genes, GJB2 and GJB6, account for more than 50% of severe-to-profound autosomal recessive nonsyndromic deafness in many populations around the world.
 GJB2, which produces connexin 26 protein, is estimated to be the cause of 30% of all genetic hearing loss in some populations.
 However, developing a gene therapy to tackle this commonly occurring variant has so far proved difficult.

 Researchers have so far struggled to find an effective method for delivering a GJB2 gene therapy solely to the cells where it is needed.
 AAV vectors, commonly used in gene therapies to introduce a functioning copy of a gene to the relevant cells, have too broad an effect to successfully address connexin 26-linked hearing loss.
 Adding connexin 26 to ear cells where it is not needed causes damage to inner ear hair cells and an increased inflammatory response which has the potential to cause further damage to hearing.